stelzinga/MF/Management_Framework.md

 Given their importance, they each have a dedicated section.
 ________________________________________
 ## Processes
-Processes is the name given to *all* the Processes i.e., *all* the things being *done* in Operations.
-It does not consider whether certain Processes are done by certain Staff or whether the Processes are organised in departments, teams etc. All of that is the part of Organising.
+Processes is the name given to *all* the Processes i.e., *all* things being *done* in Operations.
+It does not consider whether certain Processes are done by certain Staff or whether the Processes are organised in departments, teams etc., that is the part of Organising.
+Processes also does not consider whether the Output of one Process is directly or indirectly contributing to the Services offered.

-The only distinction made within Processes are the following two:
+The only distinction made within Processes are the following:
 - Run
 - Change